-Full & Partial Dentures – Juno Beach, FL
+Dentures – Juno Beach, FL

-Completely Restore Smiles After Advanced Tooth Loss
+Complete Restore Your Smile After Advanced Tooth Loss

 Multiple missing teeth can be a real burden for both your smile’s appearance and function, but fortunately, full and partial dentures can provide an effective, natural-looking, and cost-effective solution.
 Dentures, in one form or another, have been used for generations, and with the latest advancements in dental prosthetics, modern-day dentures are now smaller, sleeker, and more comfortable than ever.
 Whether you are missing a few teeth or a complete row, they could be exactly what you need to get your complete smile back.

 Dentures can be used to restore multiple missing teeth in order to revitalize the smile’s appearance as well as improve a person’s eating and speaking ability.
-They are made of prosthetic teeth attached to a realistic-looking gum-colored acrylic base, and they come in 3 main types:
+They are made of prosthetic teeth attached to a realistic-looking gum-colored acrylic base, and they come in three main types:

 - Full Dentures: These are used to replace an entire row of missing teeth.
-This prosthetic sits directly on the gums and is held in place using natural suction and/or a bit of denture adhesive.
+This type of prosthetic sits directly on the gums and is held in place using natural suction and/or a bit of denture adhesive.

 If you’re looking to rebuild your smile, the first step is to schedule an appointment here at Juno Beach Smiles.
 Dr. Greg Riley or Dr. Duane Keuning will perform a short oral exam, and then they’ll discuss our multiple tooth replacement options.
 If you both decide that removable dentures are the best one for you, they can then start the process of creating your prosthetic.